amuzetnoM/research/README.md

 What fascinates me most is how the system develops a kind of "metacognition"—an awareness of its own knowledge boundaries.
 Through uncertainty estimation and distribution shift detection, it essentially knows when it doesn't know, triggering adaptation mechanisms only when necessary.

 The paper documenting this approach is nearly complete.
-I've focused on the four interconnected modules: performance monitoring, weakness identification, knowledge distillation, and metacognitive validation.
+I've focused on the four interconnected modules: performance monitoring, weakness identification, knowledge distillation, and metacognition validation.
 The experimental results are compelling—a 37% reduction in error accumulation over six months compared to static models.

 There's something profound in creating systems that improve themselves.
 We're no longer just designing intelligence, but designing the processes through which intelligence evolves itself.
 The creator stepping back, allowing the created to continue its own becoming.